-The OG recipe called for a York Peppermint Patty “patty” and honestly, it was like WHOA – TOO.
+The OG recipe called for a York Peppermint Patty “patty,” and honestly, it was like WHOA – SO.
 MUCH.
 SUGAR.
-So I made up a mixture of VERY basic ingredients and recollections, melded my favorite bits and pieces of those burgers together to create this DIY ’90s inspired snack – complete with a colorful DIY two-tone snack box!
+So I made up a mixture of VERY basic ingredients and melded my favorite bits and pieces of those childhood burger-themed treats to create this DIY ’90s-inspired snack – complete with a colorful two-tone DIY snack box!

-This is a super fun snack for kids to make themselves, especially at slumber parties, after school, or during kid-friendly cookouts. 🙂 It also has some protein, fiber, and less sugar than most cookies or processed snacks, and pairs perfectly with our healthier versions of Ecto-Cooler and Pop Rocks Punch (total throwback!).
-So gather up the kiddos and get ready to relive one of my classic ’90s snacks.
-“Reader 1, Reader 1 – your ’90s meal is ready…” 😉
+They also have some protein, fiber, and less sugar than most cookies or processed snacks.
+And they pair perfectly with our healthier versions of homemade Ecto-Cooler and DIY Pop Rocks punch (total throwback!).
+So gather the kiddos and get ready to relive one of my classic ’90s snacks…

-For the mini bo-bake hamburger cookie treats you’ll need:
+For mini no-bake hamburger cookie treats, you’ll need: